SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 	will create a continuous range of -35 to 1 in the simulator specific setup file, where -35 equals the display value -3.5 and 1 equals the display value 0.1.

-  - **FloatHandler(increment, factor, precision, minValue, maxValue)**
+  - **FloatHandler(increment, multiplier, places, minValue, maxValue)**

-    This handler must be used, when the values in the setup file are stored as floating point numbers, which is currently the case for *Assetto Corsa EVO*. *increment* defines the step between each display value, while *factor* can be used to change the relationship of the internal value to the display value:
+	This handler must be used, when the values in the setup file are stored as floating point numbers, which is the case for *Assetto Corsa EVO*, for example. *increment* defines the step between each display value, while *multiplier* can be used to change the relationship of the internal value to the display value:

-		*display value* = *internal value* \* *factor*
+		display_value = internal_value * multiplier

-	*precision* defines, how many places after the decimal point are considered and displayed.
+	*places* defines, how many places after the decimal point are considered and displayed.

 	Example:

 		FloatHandler(0.25, 1, 2, -3.5, 1.0)

 	will create a range from -3.5 to 1.0 with an increment of 0.25.
 The values are display with two digits after the decimal point, for example -1.75.
+The value is stored as is in the setup file, becuase the *multiplier* has been specified as **1**.
+If the value range in the setup file is -350 to 100 for example, the multiplier must be specified as **0.01**

   - **EnumerationHandler(baseValue, increment, value1, value2, ...)**